-Opera director Jan Eßinger begins the 2019/20 season with a baroque rarity for his house debut at Theater Heidelberg: Georg Caspar Schürmann's Die getreue Alceste, in a production that will mark the 300th anniversary of the opera's premiere.
-This season he also returns to Theater Detmold for a new production of Der jüngste Tag by the 20th century German composer Giselher Klebe, as well as to Theater Bielefeld for a new staging of Prokofiev's The Love for Three Oranges.
+In December 2019, Opera director Jan Eßinger recreated a baroque rarity for his house debut at Theater Heidelberg: Georg Caspar Schürmann's Die getreue Alceste, in a production that will mark the 300th anniversary of the opera's premiere.
+He also returned to Theater Detmold for a new production of Der jüngste Tag by the 20th century German composer Giselher Klebe, as well as to Theater Bielefeld for a new staging of Prokofiev's The Love for Three Oranges.

 The German director's busy schedule last season included new stagings of Faust at Theater Detmold (selected as the very first new production of the house's incoming artistic director), Hänsel und Gretel at Theater Bielefeld, and Albert Herring at Theater Koblenz.
 He made his Bregenz Festival debut in August 2019 with a new production of Eugene Onegin.